 - Sea Buckthorn Oil

-- Tea Tree Oil [leaves off an odor but still worth it]
+- Tea Tree Oil [leaves off an odor but still worth it in tiny amount]

 - Chamomile Essential Oil